Farnaz-Fllh/Staff_Planning/README.md

 ### Modules Overview
 - **Main Module**: Serves as the entry point for running simulations, orchestrating the use of other modules to execute the simulation of service centers.
-- **Declare Module**: Reads the input data and defines necessary input parameters of the simulation package including the historical service demand and service durations data, number of service centers, technicians, type of available services, etc.
+- **Declare Module**: Reads the input data and defines necessary input parameters of the simulation package including the historical service demand and service duration data, number of service centers, technicians, type of available services, etc.
 - **Utils Module**:  Defines the simulation entities, including service centers, technicians, and vehicles (customers), along with their attributes and behaviors.
 Provides utility functions and supporting operations necessary for running the simulations, including data processing and result visualization tools.

 The developed package provides the following advantages: